|Top Previous Next|

 The <user_data> tag contains the text entered by the user if the touchscreen keyboard option is used.

-The <photobooth_images_folder> contains the full pathname of the photo booth images folder.
+The <photobooth_images_folder> tag contains the full pathname of the photo booth images folder.

 The <photo> tags contain the filenames of the photos taken in the shooting sequence.

-The <output> tag contains the filename of the JPEG copy of the printed output (if selected).
+The <output> tag contains the relative pathname of the JPEG copy of the printed output (if selected).

 The writing of the XML shooting information file can be suppressed by setting the following value in the Windows registry to 1: